Skip to Main Content

 • Making on-time payments on an emergency loan can help improve your credit over time.

 Before you take out an emergency loan to cover unexpected expenses, consider how it may affect your credit.
 Taking out an emergency loan, just like any other type of loan, will have some impact on your credit score.
-However, it won’t necessarily be a big negative one.
+However, the credit score impact of an emergency loan won’t necessarily be a big negative one.
 In fact, if you manage the loan well, it may even help raise your credit score in the long run.

 How emergency loans affect credit

 Emergency loans are typically unsecured personal loans.
 Just like any other loan, taking out an emergency loan requires a hard credit inquiry from the lender.
 This can create a temporary dip in your credit score.
-But taking on a loan can also help your credit score if you make timely payments.
+But taking out emergency loans can also help your credit score if you make timely payments.

 Here are all the ways you can expect an emergency loan to impact your credit score.